 My mother called the other day, in the middle of the day.
 We call her every evening, so this was odd.

 “Ray,” she said, “do you have a number for Chris?”

 Chris is our nephew.
 (I’ve changed his name here, not looking for a repeat of this story.)
 I did have a number.
 But why did … ?

 I need to set this story up better.

 Our mother, you see, has always been smart.
 Very.
 Got a full-tuition scholarship to college.
 Raised two boys while our father worked — and while she worked, too.
-Circle around and while she worked, too, with a line out to: I know.
-Absolutely shocking that the mom did more than the dad, isn’t it?
+(I know.
+Absolutely shocking that the mom did more than the dad, isn’t it?)
 Handled the family finances.
 She was a fashion model while we lived in Phoenix, then ran a photography studio.
 Later, in Pennsylvania, she ran a large apartment complex.
 The family line was that my father got the personality and my mother got the brains.
-Circle around my father got the personality and my mother got the brains, with a line out to: Odd that I got neither.
+(Odd that I got neither personality nor brains.)